github/vscode-codeql-starter/README.md

 1. Create an empty, private project in the organization you want.
 1. Clone this project locally: `git clone git@github.com:github/vscode-codeql-starter.git`
 1. Add a remote to the local copy `git remote add my-org git@github.com:<MY-ORG>/vscode-codeql-starter.git`
-1. Push the code to the new remote: `git push my-org master`
+1. Push the code to the new remote: `git push my-org main`

 GitHub does not allow private forks of public repositories.